At this point, you’ve probably heard about Fatty Coffee or Bulletproof Coffee made famous by my buddy Dave Asprey.

 Most days, I enjoy 1-3 cups of coffee in the morning with a tablespoon or so of grass-fed heavy whipping cream per cup.
 If I’m feeling hungry, I might add a teaspoon of full-fat Grass-fed ghee Keep in mind that my typical daily Fatty Coffee calorie burden accounts for around 100-150 calories – NOT the 500+ calories some people dump into their cuppa joe when they’re going nuts with slugging Bulletproof coffee all day.
 (All calories are not created equal, but they do count.)

-A cup of coffee or tea infused with grass-fed ghee, and even a little grass-fed heavy cream can be a tasty way to get quality fats into your diet… especially if you’re doing a ketogenic or cyclical fast and avoiding carbs and protein in the morning to help normalize insulin and blood sugar.
+A cup of coffee or tea infused with grass-fed ghee, and even a little grass-fed heavy cream can be a tasty way to get quality fats into your diet… especially if you’re doing a ketogenic diet or cyclical fast and avoiding carbs and protein in the morning to help normalize insulin and blood sugar.

 These days, a lot have you have been asking me, “Can I eat fats while I’m fasting in the morning?!”

 Sure!
-When you add fats to your fasting window, it’s technically a ketogenic fast or “Fat-Fasting.”
+When you add fats to your fasting window, it’s technically a ketogenic diet or “Fat-Fasting.”
 The short-chain fats and medium-chain triglycerides (MCTs) found in grass-fed ghee, coconut oil, and whipping cream are burned readily as brain fuel.
 Compared to the carb-crash cycle that happens when you eat toast and cereal for breakfast, you might feel alert, satiated, and free from cravings when you focus on getting fats in the morning.

 Why would you want fat in the morning instead of carbs?
 Recent research shows that what you eat in the morning programs your metabolism to run on that fuel for the rest of the day.
 So if you’re eating cereal, bread, juices, or other carbs in the morning, many people experience carb cravings and elevated (fat-storing) insulin for the rest of the day.
 But when you focus on fat in the morning, you’re programming your body to BURN fat as its main fuel which can spur fat loss.